danielacorrea94/danielacorrea94/README.md

 - 👋 Hi, I’m @danielacorrea94
-- 👀 I’m interested in physical oceanography
+- 👀 I’m interested in Data science and physical oceanography
 - 🌱 I’m currently learning python !
 - 💞️ I’m looking to collaborate on new routines in python
-- 📫 How to reach me: danielaleitekit@gmail.com  or instagram: triip_girl
+- 📫 How to reach me: danielaleitekit@gmail.com  or instagram: danii_coorrea

 <!---
 danielacorrea94/danielacorrea94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.